© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Earthwork enclosures and field systems, 430m north east of Lower Well Farm is a scheduled monument protected by Historic England under reference 1020163.
 View the official record →

-The earthwork enclosures and field systems located 430 metres north-east of Lower Well Farm comprise a group of archaeological features situated in Devon.
+Earthwork enclosures and field systems located 430 metres north east of Lower Well Farm is an ancient monument comprising agricultural remains of Iron Age date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020163.

 Earthwork enclosures and field systems, 430m north east of Lower Well Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020163.